 It can be difficult to make a body packing/stuffing diagnosis.
-Correctional care providers should be concerned about the possibility with those patients who have unexplained symptoms that could be from drug toxicity.
-Dr. Munoa suggests the following:
+Correctional healthcare providers should be concerned about the possibility with those patients who have unexplained symptoms that could be from drug toxicity.
+The following are key considerations::

 - History: A full history is important and requires a trust relationship that would allow a truthful presentation of information.

 - Communication: Other sources of information can be helpful here, such as the arresting officers or custody personnel.